Biden administration agrees to provide $6.4 billion to Samsung for making computer chips in Texas

 Samsung's cluster in Taylor, Texas, would include two factories that would make four- and two-nanometer chips.
 Also, there would be a factory dedicated to research and development, as well as a facility for the packaging that surrounds chip components.

-The first factory would begin production in 2026, with the second starting in 2027, according to the government.
+The first factory is expected to be operational in 2026, with the second being operational in 2027, according to the government.

 The funding also would expand an existing Samsung facility in Austin, Texas.